PeterBengtson/Ooloi-docs/dev-setup/LINUX.md

 # Linux Development Setup for Ooloi

-**Status**: Untested ⚠️ - Awaiting validation
+**Status**: Tested ✓ (Ubuntu/Debian via Docker)

 Complete guide for setting up Ooloi development environment on Linux.
-These instructions are based on the macOS and Windows tested setups but have not yet been validated on actual Linux systems.
+These instructions have been validated on Ubuntu/Debian using Docker (see [Docker Alternative](#docker-alternative) section).
+Fedora/RHEL and Arch instructions remain untested on native installations.

 ## Overview